Caye Caulker sunset

 From San Ignacio to Belize City to Caye Caulker to Corozal, service stayed at four or five bars.
 I made calls pretty consistently to information services just to check that it worked, with no problems.

 Data was a different story.
-Despite my phone showing 3G service all over the country, I was completely unable to use it.
+Despite my phone showing at least 3G service all over the country, I was completely unable to use it.
 At first I thought it was exclusive to San Ignacio, but after the situation remained unchanged in Belize City and Caye Caulker, I checked with customer service.

 If you’ve traveled to the tropics before, you’ll be aware of the concept of rainy season.
 Belize, as a tropical country, has two distinct seasons: dry, from November to May, and rainy, from June to October.